ericsonga/APCSAReview/_sources/Unit6-Arrays/topic-6-1-array-basics.rst

         }
     }

 What happens if you try to access an element that is not there?
-Try to access a highScore or name at index 7 above to see what happens.
-The index must be between 0 and the length of the array - 1 or it will give an error message called ArrayIndexOutOfBoundsException.
+Try to access a ``highScore`` or ``name`` at index 7 above to see what happens.
+The index must be between 0 and the length of the array - 1 or it will give an error message called ``ArrayIndexOutOfBoundsException``.

 .. note::